otosense/slang/README.md

 these properties should contain information that describe how and when this can be done.
 For example, a “high-autocorrelation” property loses its significance if we’re considering only a small portion of the annotated segment.
-Similarly, a different semantic annotation might be more or less stable according to how little the considered subsequence is — a 4 second ​purr​ might still be a purr if we consider 0.5 seconds of it, but a laugh​ might not be recognisable at that level.
+Similarly, a different semantic annotation might be more or less stable according to how little the considered subsequence is — a 4 second `purr` might still be a purr if we consider 0.5 seconds of it, but a laugh might not be recognisable at that level.
 This indicates a need for a “annotation calculus” that will specify how we can derive co-occurrence data from annotation overlaps.